EssamAy/ts-pipeline/readme.md

 # ts-pipeline

-Inspired by laravel pipelines, using ts-pipelines you can pass an object between several classes in a fluid way to perform any type of task and finally return the resulting value once all the “tasks” have been executed.
+Inspired by laravel pipelines, using ts-pipeline you can pass an object between several classes in a fluid way to perform any type of task and finally return the resulting value once all the “tasks” have been executed.

 # Installation